 Read Areas and Suburbs in Jakarta to learn more about the city’s neighbourhoods.

 Types of accommodation in Jakarta

-Most apartment buildings offer 24-hour security and other facilities including swimming pools, 24-hour shops, laundry services and sports facilities.
+Most apartment buildings offer 24-hour security and other facilities, including swimming pools, laundry services and sports facilities.

-Many rentals in Jakarta come fully furnished.
-However, expats who would prefer to bring in their own household goods should be able to negotiate for most properties to come unfurnished without too much difficulty.
+Many rentals in Jakarta come fully furnished, but expats who prefer to ship in their own household goods should be able to negotiate for most properties to come unfurnished without too much difficulty.

 Finding accommodation in Jakarta

 Expats in Jakarta generally find their accommodation through their company or online through property portals.
-The language barrier can pose a problem for new arrivals, and as such, it is crucial that expats have a reliable local contact who can translate for them when necessary.
+The language barrier can pose a problem for new arrivals, so it’s crucial for expats to have a reliable local contact who can translate for them when necessary.

-When looking for accommodation in Jakarta, expats should keep in mind that location is one of the most important factors.
-Expats will be able to save a lot of time by living close to their place of work and their children’s school.
-Jakarta suffers from major traffic congestion and this situation is continuously worsening.
+When looking for accommodation in Jakarta, expats should keep in mind that location is one of the most critical factors.
+Expats will be able to save a lot of time by living close to their places of work and their children’s schools.
+Jakarta suffers from significant traffic congestion, and this situation is continuously worsening.

 Renting accommodation in Jakarta